Rigorous theoretical constraint on constant negative EoS parameter $\omega$ and its effect for the late Universe: Conclusion

 \section{Conclusion}

-In our Letter, we have investigated the role of quintessence and phantom field for the Universe at late stages of its evolution.
-It is well known that these fields can be an alternative to the cosmological constant explaining the late time acceleration of the Universe.
-It happens if their parameter of the equation of state $\omega<-1/3$.
-To check the compatibility of these fluids with observations, we consider our Universe at scales much less than the cell of homogeneity size which is approximately $150$ Mpc.
+In our paper, we have considered the perfect fluids with the constant negative parameter $\omega$ of the equation of state.
+We have investigated the role of these fluids for the Universe at late stages of its evolution.
+Such perfect fluids can be simulated by scalar fields with the corresponding form of the potentials \cite{zhuk1996,ZBG} as well as by the frustrated network of the topological defects \cite{ZBG,ShellVil,Avelino,Kumar}.
+Scalar fields with $-1<\omega<0$ and $\omega<-1$ are usually called quintessence and phantom, respectively, and they can be an alternative to the cosmological constant explaining the late time acceleration of the Universe.
+It takes place if their parameter of the equation of state $\omega<-1/3$.
+On the other hand, a small contribution from these fluids (e.g., the frustrated network of cosmic strings with $\omega=-1/3$) can explain the possible small departure from $\Lambda$CDM evolution \cite{Kumar}.

+To check the compatibility of these fluids with observations, we considered the present Universe at scales much less than the cell of homogeneity size which is approximately $190$ Mpc \cite{EZcosm2}.
 At such distances, our Universe is highly inhomogeneous and the averaged Friedmann approach does not work here.
 We need to take into account the inhomogeneities in the form of galaxies, groups and clusters of galaxies.
-All of them perturb the FRW metrics.
+It is natural to assume also that the perfect fluid fluctuates around its average value.
+Therefore, these fluctuations as well as inhomogeneities perturb the FRW metrics.
+To consider these perturbations inside the cell of uniformity, we need to use the mechanical approach.
+This approach was established in our papers \cite{EZcosm2,EZcosm1}.
+This is the novelty of our present work because in the previous studies the scalar perturbations were considered in the hydrodynamical approach which works well for the early Universe.
+It is obvious that the cosmological models should be consistent with the observations at all stages of the evolution of the Universe (both early and late).

-To clarify the role of quintessence and phantom, we endowed the Universe with these fluids with a constant equation of state parameter $\omega$.
-We have shown that quintessence and phantom are compatible with the theory of scalar perturbations if they satisfy two conditions.
+Taking into account that the perturbations of the considered perfect fluids are purely adiabatic (i.e. dissipative processes are absent), we have shown that such perfect fluids are compatible with the theory of scalar perturbations if they satisfy two conditions.
 First, these fluids must be clustered (i.e. inhomogeneous).
 Second, the parameter of the equation of state $\omega$ should be $-1/3$.
-Therefore, this quintessence neither accelerates nor decelerates the Universe.
+Therefore, this perfect fluid neither accelerates nor decelerates the Universe.
+The frustrated network of the cosmic strings can be a candidate for this fluid.
+On the other hand, frustrated domain walls are ruled out because they have\footnote{This result may change if we take into account the shear deformations of the perfect fluid.
+However, this problem is out of the scope of our model and requires a separate investigation.} $\omega=-2/3$.